 “This is my husband.
 Good luck with him.
 To put it nicely, he’s rhythmically challenged.”
 If you asked any ballroom dance instructor if they ever heard that before, you’d get a good laugh.
 That’s because we hear it every day!
-Of course, many people believe that they have no rhythm.
-The issue really is that they don’t know how to find the beat.
+Of course, many people believe they have no rhythm.
+The issue really is they don’t know how to find the beat.

 Speaking of beats, please take a minute to read the Dance Safari post, “My Heart Beats to the Rhythm of Love“.